Moath500/skyward-matlab-rocket-simulator/README.md

 In the `resources` you're going to find a `config.m` sample file and some aerodynamics dataset of the Skyward Experimental Rocketry's first sounding rocket <a href="http://www.skywarder.eu/blog/rocksanne-i-x/">Rocksanne I-X</a> in the early stages of design (so they can be wrong).

 - Fill a `config.m` file and put it inside the `sources` folder.
+- Provide the correctly formatted aerodynamics dataset files (see `resources/for006*` files for reference)
 - From the command window run `MAIN`

 ## `config.m` file